Dozens detained after pro-Serb protests in Montenegro

 In Budva, opposition parties have refused to hand over power after the ruling Democratic Party of Socialists gained majority support in the local assembly.

 Tensions in Montenegro also have soared in recent months over a religious property law that is opposed by the Serbian Orthodox Church.
-Thousands have protested a law that the church says would allow the state to take away its property.
+Thousands have protested the law, which the church says would allow the state to take away its property.
 The government has denied that the law does this.

-Montenegro split from much larger Serbia after a referendum in 2006.
-Montenegro has since joined NATO in 2017 over strong opposition from Russia, and wants to enter the European Union next.
+Montenegro split from much-larger Serbia after a referendum in 2006.
+It joined NATO in 2017, over strong opposition from Russia, and wants to enter the European Union next.